moves-rwth/attestor/README.md

 - [Java JDK 1.8][3]
 - [Apache Maven][4]
 - Since Attestor uses [soot][13], please make sure that rt.jar is in your `CLASSPATH` and that `JAVA_HOME` is set correctly.

+Both the README and the Wiki cover _Attestor version 0.4.0_.
+Please confer previous revisions for documentation of older versions.

 ## Reproducing Benchmarks